 My PhD Research

-For my PhD I am working in the Bates Lab at the University of Victoria, examining how heat, hunger and habitat loss affect marine invertebrate communities.
-My research integrates fieldwork, experiments, and the analysis of large-scale ecological datasets to understand how climate change and anthropogenic disturbance are reshaping marine invertebrate communities.
-I am particularly interested in how habitat loss and food limitation interact with rising temperatures to influence organismal energetics, physiology, and ultimately ecosystem functioning.
+For my PhD I worked in the Bates Lab at the University of Victoria, examining how heat, hunger and habitat loss affect marine invertebrate communities.
+My research integrated fieldwork, experiments, and the analysis of large-scale ecological datasets to understand how climate change and anthropogenic disturbance are reshaping marine invertebrate communities.
+I focused on how habitat loss and food limitation interact with rising temperatures to influence organismal energetics, physiology, and ultimately ecosystem functioning.
 These questions are central to predicting biodiversity shifts and informing conservation strategies in our changing oceans.

 My third chapter involved a collaboration with the Hakai's Marna Lab Team on Quadra Island.
 I performed a set of experiments using Dermasterias imbricata aka Leather sea stars, to examine if access to food is able to mitigate the negative effects of thermal stress.
 These experiments have finished an I am in the final stages of writing this manuscript.
 Stay tuned for this manuscript.